JJWallis/bookmark-landing-page/README.md

 }
 ```

 I adapted the original design slightly to play around with more complicated transitions and hover effects, since the original design merely required a colour change on hover for the primary navigation links.
-As displayed above, I applied a pseudo-element to each link which created a small line that would translate horizontally to fill up the links full-width on hover, whilst then performing the same effect but in the opposite direction when the hover stopped.
+As displayed above, I applied a pseudo-element to each link which created a small line that would translate horizontally to fill up the links' full-width on hover, whilst then performing the same effect but in the opposite direction when the hover stopped.

 ```scss
 .card-brwsr {